-Representations which contain BaseURL elements with Absolute BaseURLs may be ignored.
+- Representations which contain BaseURL elements with Absolute BaseURLs may be ignored. - The Resync element may be ignored - The ExtendedBandwidth element may be ignored

 4.2.6 Constraints on Period elements conforming to On Demand profile

 - The Period.SegmentTemplate element shall not be present. - AdaptationSet elements that do not conform to clause 4.2.7 may be ignored.